askdba/data-archival-lab/README.md

 # POSTGRESQL TO CLICKHOUSE

+Firstly you have to clone this repo in $HOME/Documents/GitHub

 PostgreSQL Implementation:
 Requirements
 The wal_level setting must have a logical value and max_replication_slots parameter must have a value at least 2 in the PostgreSQL config file.